sittingman/lending_repayment/README.md

 The dataset has 144 features, in which 'loan_status' will serve as the target feature.

 Some columns have mostly missing data and will be dropped.
-Some information cannot be known in advance (e.g. late fees charged) so they cannot be used to develop the model.
+Some information cannot be known in advance (e.g. settlement date) and cannot be used to develop the model.

-Some features will require data type modifications such as converting text into numeric values for model fitting later.
+Some features will require data type modifications such as converting text into numeric values for model training.

 The cleaned data has been saved off as a separate file to simplify data access.